makeitlabs/authbackend/README.md

 Some rough documentation as of April, 2022

+# Ground-up install

+See the `rawinstall.txt` file for a capture of an install and configure of Ubuntu 22 from ground-up Looking at the `Dockerfile` is also a good source on how to get the code itself running

 # Running via.
 Docker/Container Images

 To run or build Docker, Containers or Kubernentes, see the `Dockerfile`